 Tarek And Christina Getting Back Together?
-Report Says Tarek Wants To – For Money
+Report Says Tarek Wants To — For Money

 — Nikita Rita (@vdo10181) April 12, 2017

-Further, says the source, Tarek is all about one-upping Christina.
+Furthermore, says the source, Tarek is all about one-upping Christina.

 “He hates that Christina has been getting more publicity than him.
 He still wants to outshine Christina in every way possible.”

 It’s not much of a secret that Christina has been faring better, personally and professionally, since their divorce.
-After breaking up with pool contractor Gary Anderson – the man who may or may not have broken up their marriage in the first place (depending on whom you ask) – Christina has been attached to NHL player Nate Thompson.
+After breaking up with pool contractor Gary Anderson — the man who may or may not have broken up their marriage in the first place (depending on who you ask) — Christina has been attached to NHL player Nate Thompson.

 Tarek, meanwhile, has been attached to the family’s former nanny, Alyssa Logan; a relationship that, not surprisingly, went pear-shaped.

-Christina seems to be the doing mostly OK in the media, too.
+Christina seems to be doing mostly OK in the media, too.
 Recently, she drew rave reviews (and some heated controversy) over a photo shoot featuring her and daughter Tay modeling swimwear.

-Welcome to the family!! @cashiethefrenchbulldog ????
-Click link in my bio!! ????????
+Welcome to the family!! @cashiethefrenchbulldog????
+Click link in my bio!!????????

 A post shared by Christina El Moussa (@christinaelmoussa) on

-As the insider source says, Tarek can’t stand living in Christina’s shadow.
+As the inside source says, Tarek can’t stand living in Christina’s shadow.

 “[He seems] “seems stuck in neutral after the split.”